jremes-foss/kube-ngircd/README.md

 ## Configuration

 Main configuration is in `ngircd.conf` which sets the default parameters.
 This file is part of the `Dockerfile`.
-Initially the deployment is configured to use ClusterPort, with `6667/tcp` as a default setting.

 ### Operator Configuration